H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 The blood–brain barrier is a highly selective interface that protects brain tissue by regulating which substances and signals can pass into the central nervous system.
 In Ms. Jarvis, the corresponding architectural pattern is a layered **filtering and judgment system** intended to keep harmful or low‑quality information out of core memory and consciousness layers while allowing useful information to pass through.

-A dedicated BBB service exists as part of the NBB stack and is exposed both as its own container and as a first‑class dependency of the neurobiological master.
+A dedicated BBB service exists as part of the NBB stack and is exposed both as its own container and as a first‑class dependency of the neurobiological master (peripheral filter in Figure 12.1).
 At present it exposes a `/filter` endpoint that accepts content (and optionally context and user identifiers) and returns a JSON object describing whether the content is approved and why.
 In the current implementation, the internal filter logic is still relatively permissive, often echoing content with a simple reason code indicating placeholder status, but its **position in the pipeline now has real consequences**: the neurobiological master calls BBB first and will completely block downstream processing if `content_approved` is not true.

 Additional filter logic is implemented in separate services that remove low‑confidence agent replies, and judge services provide more sophisticated assessments of candidate responses and sources.
 The design intent is for the BBB and judges to work together with constitutional principles and WOAH weights, rejecting or down‑weighting untrusted data and adversarial prompts before they reach long‑term memory or qualia.
 In practice, this is an evolving system: the strictest BBB behavior—systematically denying, quarantining, or annotating harmful flows—is still being realized, but the architectural hooks and integration points are already active.